chriskrycho/v5.chriskrycho.com/site/journal/Ember Template Imports/Part 1.md

 ### All features

 As with the rest of this section, this represents a fairly minimal change over the *status quo*.
-The only differences is the requirement to explicitly import the
+The only difference is the requirement for templates to explicitly define their imports.

 - `generate-avatar.js`: